textX/textX/docs/textx_command.md

     Please, see [Extending textx command](#extending-textx-command) section
     bellow on how to define your own sub-commands investigate `setup.py` of textX project.

+    Some of development commands/tools are registered by [textX-dev](https://github.com/textX/textX-dev) project which is an optional dev dependency of textX.
+In order to have all these commands available you can either install `textX-dev` project or install textX dev dependencies with `pip install textX[dev]`.

 ## Using the tool